wb8tyw/freecad/Mechanical Parts/supports/README.md

 Unless you know to look for it, this adapter is not visible and if you do see it, it looks like it is suppose to be there.

+## Toilet Lid Spacer

+This is a replacement for the spacers on the bottom of a replacement toilet seat.
+I have not yet worked out the best fill factor for these spacers, and no longer have that type of toilet seat.

+FreeCAD would not generate a step file for this part.
+It also did not give me an error message of why it did not.